alexander1914/fundamentals-oracle/README.md

 </span>_**

-# In oracle sql the functions
+**In oracle sql the functions**: are built into Oracle Database and are available for use in various appropriate SQL statements.

 **_MIN()_**     is a function to show min.

 **_MAX()_**     is a function to show max.